openopt/chop/README.md

 ## Affiliations

-Geoffrey Négiar is in the Mahoney lab and the El Ghaoui lab at UC Berkeley.
+Geoffrey Négiar was in the Mahoney lab and the El Ghaoui lab at UC Berkeley at the time this package was developped.

 Fabian Pedregosa is at Google Research.